hashicorp/packer/website/source/docs/post-processors/atlas.html.markdown

     to add an artifact to the organization in Atlas.

 -   `artifact_type` (string) - For uploading AMIs to Atlas, `artifact_type` will
-    always be `amazon.ami`.
+    always be `aws.ami`.
 This field must be defined because Atlas can host other artifact types, such as Vagrant boxes.

 ### Optional: